Table of Contents

-If you manage personal data you were already subject to strict privacy regulations before the GDPR.
+If you manage personal data you were already subject to privacy regulations before the GDPR.
 Privacy requirements in the GDPR aren’t completely new or totally different from the legislation that predates it.

 GDPR introduces some new important concepts like “privacy by design”, which is mostly about company processes and encourages those already widely used “good practices”.